-Free shipping on all orders $30 and above
+Free shipping on all orders $30 and above (continental US only)

 The court is a rectangle 44' long and 2O' wide, laid out on a deck with a playing area 60' by 30' which is enclosed by a screen 12' high.
 The screen is held taut by a superstructure around the perimeter of the deck.
 Screens are made of 1" hexagonal galvanized or plastic coated wire mesh.

 The court is divided across the middle by a net, the ends of which are attached to posts.
 The posts are 37" high and 1 8" outside the court.
 The height of the net at the posts is 37" and at center is 34".
 The net is held down taut and adjusted for height by a vertical center strap 2" wide.

 The lines at the ends of the court, parallel to the net, are called baselines.
 The lines at the sides of the court, perpendicular to the net, are called sidelines.
 Two feet inside the sidelines and running parallel to them for the length of the court are the alley lines.Twelve feet from the net on either side and running parallel to it from alley line to alley line are the service lines.
 The segments of the alley lines between the service lines and the net are called the service sidelines.
 The area between the net and the service lines is divided in half by a line perpendicular to them.
 This line is called the center service line.
 Each baseline is bisected by an imaginary extension of the center service line called the center mark.
 The center mark appears as a line 4" long extending into the court at right angles to, and touching the baselines.

 The area between the baseline and the service line is called the backcourt.
 The area between the service line and the net is called the forecourt, which in turn is divided into two service courts, deuce and ad.
 The area between the side line and the alley line is called the alley.